The name of the group shall be ‘Banbury Community Action Group’.

 Officers will be elected at an A.G.M for one year, with no limit on the number of times that they can be re-elected.
 Officers will not be paid.
 Officers may be removed by a decision taken by a special general meeting or A.G.M if they do not attend meetings or carry out their duties when required to fulfil the needs of the group.
 Officers may leave at any time by notifying a members’ general meeting and the vacancies will be filled at a special general meeting or the A.G.M.
 Officer positions and duties are contained within the constitution.

 - Chair the group meetings.

 - Ensure all members are given the opportunity to contribute.

-- Delegate tasks and invite all members feel involved and participate.
+- Delegate tasks and invite all members to feel involved and participate.

 - Ensure the group has enough members to undertake the activities and that the group only undertakes what capacity it possesses.

 - Be a signatory to the groups account.

 - Produce an annual report for presentation at the A.G.M.